Invertebrate: History

-The earliest animal fossils appear to be those of invertebrates.
+The earliest animal fossils are of invertebrates.
 665-million-year-old fossils in the Trezona Formation at Trezona Bore, West Central Flinders, South Australia have been interpreted as being early sponges.
 Some paleontologists suggest that animals appeared much earlier, possibly as early as 1 billion years ago though they probably became multicellular in the Tonian.
-Trace fossils such as tracks and burrows found in the late Neoproterozoic era indicate the presence of triploblastic worms, roughly as large (about 5 mm wide) and complex as earthworms.
+Trace fossils such as tracks and burrows found in the late Neoproterozoic Era indicate the presence of triploblastic worms, roughly as large (about 5 mm wide) and complex as earthworms.

 Around 453 MYA, animals began diversifying, and many of the important groups of invertebrates diverged from one another.
 Fossils of invertebrates are found in various types of sediment from the Phanerozoic.
 Fossils of invertebrates are commonly used in stratigraphy.